MasonM/wiremock-jwt-extension/README.md

 # Building

-Run `gradle jar` to build the JAR without WireMock or `gradle standalone` to build a standalone JAR.
+Run `gradle jar` to build the JAR without WireMock or `gradle standaloneJar` to build a standalone JAR.
 These will be placed in `build/libs/`.